An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 \subsection{Fixed-Lag Strategy for the Online Smoother}

 The fixed-lag smoother is the simplest method for conserving computational and storage resources, as it assumes a uniformly predetermined impact region for each new observation.
-Setting an a priori impact region incurs no additional computational cost.
+Setting an a-priori impact region incurs no additional computational cost.
 However, this approach has significant drawbacks for most turbulent and complex dynamical systems: it may assign an unnecessarily long fixed lag, wasting storage with diminishing returns in state estimation, or a short fixed lag that introduces substantial biases in the estimated state.
-Nevertheless, it serves as a building block of the adaptive lag smoother.
+Nevertheless, it serves as a building block for the adaptive-lag online smoother.

-The fixed-lag methodology is defined as follows: we assume a predetermined impact region size for each new observation, denoted as lag $L\in\{0,\ldots,n\}$ in time steps (edge cases $L=0$ and $L=n$ are discussed later).
+The fixed-lag methodology is defined as follows: we assume a predetermined impact region size for each new observation, denoted as lag $L\in\{1,\ldots,n-1\}$ in time steps (the edge cases $L=0$ and $L=n$ are discussed later).
 All subsequent measurements can be expressed in simulation time units by multiplying by $\dt$.
 We also assume that $L$ is uniform across $n$, the number of observations.
-The fixed-lag online smoother Gaussian statistics are then given by the following formulas:
+The fixed-lag online smoother Gaussian statistics are then given by the following formulae: